QuantumofSolace/Homeless-Human/wiki/how-to-help.markdown

 While charity and donations are helpful, you wouldn't be reading this if that was enough for you.
 We support people in efforts to directly help to get the homeless of their community into better living situations.
 While there are many useful guidelines and resources, there is no one-size-fits-all soloution to homelessness and poverty.
 Each and every person needs the genuine help and love of another human, if we're to fix any of this.

 It can be difficult to directly approach a person who seems in need of help.
 Even if the person has reached out, it's not easy to handle the situation in the best way.
 Often, the best way can be completely counterintuitive.
 For that reason, we've put together a comprehensive training system for methodically handling the homeless with care.
 This seven part method is based on the best statistics, psychology, economics, and other solid data, and completely avoid any subjective, opinionated, or judgmental views.
+If you need it (Seriously.
+You want to help.
+This is good.), there's a lesson on [Cultural Awarness and Sensitivity](#cultural-awareness-and-sensitivity).

 ## Direct Aid Model